hoeferm2/regex-glossary/README.md

 - [Character Escapes](#character-escapes)

 ## Regex Components
 - A REGEX or regular expression is sequence of characters that defines a search pattern.
 Comes from the mathematical concepts of regular sets.
 You could use a word for your regualar expression example my search term is term and that finds lowercase t+e+r+m.
 This is a 'literal' character search.
 We can also search 'meta' character searches.
-In the video i watched the author created a regex to search for phone numbers which are a 3 number then a dash the 3 numbers and another dash and 4 more numbers.
+I will be creating a search to find numbers and characters.
 - \d = any digit 0-9
 - '-' a dash so that could be
 . is a meta that means any character